 Not to be forgotten are the many other historical treasures throughout Inis Mór such as Churces, Forts, Seal Colonies and Beaches.

 The main harbour Cill Rónán (Kilronan Village) where the ferry arrives is a bustling port with all of the modern conveniences you may need for your visit.
-Please note ferry services from Doolin Pier will start again on 17th March 2017.
+Please note ferry services from Doolin Pier will start again in March 2018.